elennick/retry4j/README.md

 CallExecutor executor = new CallExecutor(config);

 executor.afterFailedTry(s -> {
-    //whatever logic you want to execute immediately after the next failed try });
+    //whatever logic you want to execute immediately after each failed try });

 executor.beforeNextTry(s -> {
-    //whatever logic you want to execute immediately before the next try });
+    //whatever logic you want to execute immediately before each try });
 ```